Our Favorite Fall Flowers to Plant for Autumn Blooms

 Sunflowers

 The array of colors makes sunflowers a beautiful choice for fall flower gardens.
+We just can't get enough of them and have a whole sunflower garden at Sow Right Seeds.
 With many heirloom varieties to choose from, ranging from dwarf varieties to tall Mammoth sunflowers, there’s something for every flower garden.
 Autumn Beauty, Velvet Queen, and Chocolate Cherry bring in the darker colors of fall.
 These sunflowers are perfect for pairing with pumpkins and all your fall harvest.

 Tips for planting and caring for fall flowers